mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/asset-file-commands.md

 The asset and file commands can be used to

-- list assets in the mindsphere tenant
+- list assets in the MindSphere tenant
 - list, upload and download files stored with the asset

 These commands require app or service credentials.